kikeelectronico/Homeware-LAN/docs/docs/data.md

 None

 ### Returns
+The system version object.

 ```
 {
-  version: '<version-code>'
+  version: '1.5.1'
 }
 ```

 ## Method - getGlobal

-The method returns all the devices data and all tasks
+The method returns all the devices data and all tasks.

 `myData.getGlobal()`